mailman-2097/nishad.link/src/content/blog/custom-wsl-instance.md

 wsl -d rhel9a
 ```

-1. For RHEL you may need a valid license for software updates
+a.
+For RHEL you may need a valid license for software updates

 ```bash
 subscription-manager register